Fried egg: Cambodia

-Czech Republic

-Fried egg prepared sunny side up is known as "volské oko" or "sázené vejce" in Czech cuisine and they are served either alone as part of breakfast, or for lunch with a side of spinach and boiled potatoes.

-Egypt

-In Egypt, fried eggs are a common breakfast food.
-They are fried in fat such as vegetable oil, butter, or ghee and served either plain or with other foodstuffs such as tomatoes, cheese, sausage, or minced meat with onions and spices; they may also be served with ful medames (slow-cooked fava beans).

 Indonesia

 In Indonesia, fried eggs are served either as telur ceplok or telur mata sapi (Indonesian for "bull's eye egg") which refer to sunny side up eggs, as telur dadar (omelette) or as telur orak-arik (scrambled eggs).
 The fried eggs are either setengah matang which is half cooked with still runny yolk or matang which is well done.
 When speaking English, an Indonesian waiter may ask if you want the egg fried "one side" or "two sides".
 Fried eggs, especially bull's eye egg, are a popular topping for Indonesian fried rice (nasi goreng) and fried noodle (mie goreng), either freshly prepared noodle or cooked from instant noodle Indomie Mi goreng.

 A simple dish of fried sunny side up egg served on top of steamed rice drizzled with kecap manis sweet soy sauce, is a favourite dish among Indonesian children.
 Other than served with rice, fried eggs might be served with bread as a sandwich for breakfast.
 Seasoning includes salt and pepper, sweet soy sauce, and sometimes hot and spicy sambal chili paste.